zaphosting/docs/docs/dedicated-linux-arksurvivalascended.md

 nano /home/steam/ARK-SA-Server/ShooterGame/Saved/Config/WindowsServer/GameUserSettings.ini
 ```

-See our [ARK: Survival Ascended Server Configuration guide](ark-configuration.md) to view all of the available options and what they each do.
+See our [ARK: Survival Ascended Server Configuration guide](ark-configuration.md) guide to view all of the available options and what they each do.

 ## Starting & Connecting to your server